-The BC Women’s Centre for Pelvic Pain & Endometriosis team:
+The Team at BC Women’s Centre for Pelvic Pain & Endometriosis:

-- Gynaecologists with special expertise in pelvic pain, endometriosis, gynaecological surgery including laparoscopic excision of endometrisosis, and other reproductive health-related issues such as infertility.
-Our physicians are members of the Department of Obstetrics & Gynaecology in UBC’s Faculty of Medicine.
-They are actively involved in the education and mentorship of gynaecologists and other community health care providers, and participate in research activities.
+- Gynaecologists - with special expertise in pelvic pain, endometriosis, gynaecological surgery including laparoscopic excision of endometriosis, and other reproductive health-related issues such as infertility.
+Our physicians are members of the Department of Obstetrics & Gynaecology in UBC’s Faculty of Medicine, participate in research activities, and are actively involved in the education and mentorship of other gynaecologists and health care providers.

-- Registered Nurse with extensive experience in obstetrics, gynaecology, and reproductive health
+- Registered Nurses - with extensive experience in obstetrics, gynaecology, and reproductive health.

-- Physiotherapist with extensive experience in pelvic floor dysfunction and chronic pelvic pain
+- Registered Physiotherapists - with extensive experience in pelvic floor dysfunction and chronic pelvic pain.

-- Clinical Counsellor with extensive experience in reproductive health, chronic pelvic pain, and fertility
+- Registered Clinical Counsellors - with extensive experience in reproductive & sexual health, chronic pelvic pain, and fertility.

 Dr. Catherine Allaire

 Dr. Catherine Allaire (MD, FRCSC) is the Medical Director of the BC Women’s Centre for Pelvic Pain & Endometriosis and has been with the program since it began in 2011.
 Dr. Allaire is a gynaecologist with special expertise in endometriosis, pelvic pain, and surgical education.
-A member of the UBC Division of Reproductive Endocrinology and Infertility (REI), Dr. Allaire was one of the first in Canada to adopt minimally invasive surgical techniques for the treatment of gynaecologic problems, such as laparoscopic hysterectomy and laparoscopic excision of complex endometriosis.
+A member of the UBC Division of Reproductive Endocrinology and Infertility (REI), Dr. Allaire was one of the first in Canada to adopt minimally invasive surgical techniques (MIS) for the treatment of gynaecologic problems, such as laparoscopic hysterectomy and laparoscopic excision of complex endometriosis.

 Dr. Allaire graduated with honours from McGill University in 1990.
 She moved to Vancouver to follow her passions and to pursue specialty training in Obstetrics & Gynecology at University of British Columbia.
 After completing her Residency in 1995, she then completed a Fellowship in Minimally Invasive Surgery (MIS) at Baylor College of Medicine in Texas.